Master of Arts in Clinical Counselling

 There is a strong demand for mental health–related services as individuals become more aware of the importance of managing such conditions as anxiety and depression.
 Being well from within takes time, and helping someone find their way and achieve their goals is why many individuals choose to study counselling.
 This program is suitable for individuals who enjoy listening to others, are able to form connections and can provide support and resources.

 The Master of Arts (MA) in Clinical Counselling program at Tyndale provides educational preparation for students to become certified counsellors with professional counselling associations and registered psychotherapists with the College of Registered Psychotherapists of Ontario (CRPO) certification.
 It prepares students as psychotherapists, equipping them to serve in a variety of agencies in secular or Christian settings or in private practice.
 Tyndale’s program is focused on holistic client health, ensuring that students address their spiritual, mental, emotional, physical, spiritual and social needs first so that they, in turn, can help others.
 Students learn to adapt to any setting, whether that means praying with a client or learning to connect virtually with a socially isolated individual.

 The MA in Clinical Counselling will prepare students to become licensed psychotherapists in the province of Ontario.
 The program provides educational preparation, but not certification, to serve as a counsellor/therapist.
 Further clinical experience and supervision are required after graduation to obtain professional accreditation with a certifying body.

-This program admits students in the fall semester only.
-Completed applications for fall admission must be received no later than April 15th.
+Completed applications for Fall admission, including all transcripts and supporting documents, must be received no later than April 15th.